-Preliminary rating for feasibility: □ High ⊠ Moderate □ Low ☐ Insufficient Criterion 4: Use and Usability Aa Use (Aa1 Accountability and Transnaren cv: 4a2 Feedha rk on measi ire)
+Preliminary rating for feasibility: □ High Moderate □ Low ☐ Insufficient Criterion 4: Use and Usability 4a.

-- 4a.
 Use (4a1.
-Accountability and Transparency; 4a2.
-Feedback on measure) - 4a.
-Use evaluates the extent to which audiences (e.g., consumers, purchasers, providers, and policymakers) use or could use performance results for both accountability and performance improvement activities. - 4a.1.
-Accountability and Transparency.
-Performance results are used in at least one accountability application within three years after initial endorsement and are publicly reported within six years after initial endorsement (or the data on performance rendorsement, then a credible plan for imple ilable).
-If they are not in use at the time of initial thin the specified time frames is provided.
-Current uses of the measure Publicly reported? □ Yes ⊠ No Current use in an accountability program? □ Yes ⊠ No 🗆 UNCLEAR Planned use in an accountability program? oxtimes Yes $oxtimes$ No 🗆 NA Accountability program details This is a new measure and is thus not ot currently in use for public reporting or accountability programs The developer states that if the meaning that if the meaning that it is a second control of the meaning th asure is endor sed, they plan to submit it to the spring 2023
+Accountability and Tra insparency v ; 4a 2.
+Feedback on measu ire ) 4a.
+Use evaluates the extent to which a use or could use performance results for 4a.1.
+Accountability and Transparence within three years after initial endorses endorsement (or the data on performa endorsement, then a credible plan for its endorsement). ment and a ince results ire pi s are ublicly reporto available).
+If t ed within s they are no ix years after initial It in use at the time of initial Current uses of the measure Publicly reported? □ Y 'es ⊠ No Current use in an accountability progra am? 🗆 Y es [ ⊠ No □ l JNCLEAR Planned use in an accountability progra am?
+Y 'es [ □ No □ N IA

+Accountability program details

-- S. - Measures Under Consideration (MUC) cycle and Measures Application Partnership (MAP) clinician consideration in the fall 2023 cycle, in hopes of getting the measure onto CMS' 2024 quality payment program (QPP) agenda. - Additionally, the developer will communicate with health systems regarding the measure.
+- This is a new measure and is thus not currently in use for public reporting or accountability programs. - The developer states that if the measure is endorsed, they plan to submit it to the spring 2023 Measures Under Consideration (MUC) cycle and Measures Application Partnership (MAP) clinician consideration in the fall 2023 cycle, in hopes of getting the measure onto CMS' 2024 quality payment program (QPP) agenda. - Additionally, the developer will communicate with health systems regarding the measure.
 They cited Indiana University Health as one of the current sites for the pilot program on improving early detection of MCI, dementia, and Alzheimer's.